cout970/cron-rs/GTD.md

 - [x] Support cron syntax (GenerateFromCrontab create config file from crontab)
 - [ ] Log format: sqlite table (not only logs, but tracking execution time, errors and other metadata so it can be queried)
 - [ ] Run inside docker container or run as a service
-- [ ] // TODO replace min interval for event loop with setInterval for each individual task
+- [x] replace min interval for event loop with setInterval for each individual task
+- [ ] retries on error
+- [ ] subtasks
+- [x] on_complete notification
+- [x] alerts
+- [ ] hot reload config
+- [ ] conditional exec if file exists
+- [ ] execution delay when the parallel execution is not allowed and an execution is already running
+- [ ] use env vars from .env file in config
+- [ ] load secrets from file
+- [ ] warning if config file is readable/writable by other users
+- [ ] custom validation for task success state